mlflow/mlflow/docs/source/model/signatures.rst

     Support for Array and Object types was introduced in MLflow version **2.10.0**.
 These types will not be recognized in previous versions of MLflow.
     If you are saving a model that uses these signature types, you should ensure that any other environment that attempts to load these models has a version of MLflow installed that is at least 2.10.0.
+Additionally, schema enforcement with Pyspark Dataframes does not support Array and Object types.

 Additional examples for composite data types can be seen by viewing the `signature examples notebook <notebooks/signature_examples.html>`_.